Vrela Ribnička: 2000s construction boom

 Vrela Ribnička, however, is now a site of Podgorica's many construction booms.
-One of the largest projects in Vrela Ribnička in 2007 was the reconstruction of the Spanish Warriors Street (Ulica Španskih boraca), which saw a new sidewalk put in place in both directions and new asphalt put in place.
+One of the largest projects in Vrela Ribnička in 2007 was the reconstruction of the Yugoslav volunteers in the Spanish Civil War Street (Ulica Španskih boraca), which saw a new sidewalk put in place in both directions and new asphalt put in place.
 The project occurred between June and September 2007.
 This project, however, was scheduled to have been completed by 20 August 2007, but by that date, only three-quarters of the project had been completed.
 In addition to a street expansion, the bridge at its northern end crossing the Ribnica was rebuilt, and modernized.
 Negative impacts on the local population occurred as a result of the street expansion, however.
 It caused a drop in profits on businesses located on the street, as well as an increase in traffic on the much smaller Hegumen Street (Ulica Igumanska).

-Another planned project is the construction of several apartment buildings for the Roma refugees.
-However, this project has been facing heavy criticism of the locals, as this might lower their property value and lower their neighbourhood's reputation, even though it already has a bad reputation for being home to Podgorica's Roma minority, as well as for raising one of the most dangerous children in Podgorica.